honglizhan/honglizhan.github.io/_pages/about.md

 I am a Ph.D. candidate in Computational Linguistics at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, where I'm blessed to be advised by Professor <a href="https://jessyli.com/">Junyi Jessy Li</a>.

-The ambition of my Ph.D. research is to build emotionally intelligent AI systems in a broader social context (see my first-authored publications at [EMNLP 2022](https://aclanthology.org/2022.emnlp-main.642/), [ACL 2023](https://aclanthology.org/2023.acl-long.531/), [EMNLP 2023 Findings](https://aclanthology.org/2023.findings-emnlp.962/), [COLM 2024](https://openreview.net/forum?id=yK8MT91dQY#discussion)).
-During my internship in the industry, I've also worked on aligning language models (see my recent first-authored work at [ICML 2025](https://arxiv.org/abs/2502.03397)).
+The ambition of my Ph.D. research is to build emotionally intelligent AI systems in a broader social context (see [EMNLP 2022](https://aclanthology.org/2022.emnlp-main.642/), [ACL 2023](https://aclanthology.org/2023.acl-long.531/), [EMNLP 2023 Findings](https://aclanthology.org/2023.findings-emnlp.962/), [COLM 2024](https://openreview.net/forum?id=yK8MT91dQY#discussion)).
+During my internship in the industry, I've also worked on aligning language models (see my recent work at [ICML 2025](https://openreview.net/forum?id=klw8Ko4ENe&noteId=ROlliZ5Vy2)).

 My research contributes to IBM's <a href="https://www.ibm.com/granite/docs/models/guardian/">Granite Guardian</a> models.